Mrunmoy/CMake_CPP/README.md

 This repository is CMake project structure originally by [Darius Sabaliauskas](https://github.com/Jamagas) [here](https://github.com/Jamagas/CMake).
 I had to make a copy of the original repo as I did not have access to be able to set github bot to push an image to the repo for code coverage.
 I refactored it a bit to
 - added an AppConfig.hpp header if you need to configure some defines for your application
 - use a build script to build, clean and run tests project (This script can generate projects for Xcode/Visual Studio).
-- added generation of code coverate reports.
+- added generation of code coverage reports.
 - use docker build if you need to run the build in a container.
 - removed gtest and use Fetchcontent to get it
 - added build badge